MicrosoftDocs/windows-dev-docs/windows-apps-src/porting/desktop-to-uwp-root.md

 <div style="float: left; padding: 10px">
     ![desktop to UWP bridge image](images/desktop-to-uwp/desktop-bridge-4.png)
 </div>
-The Desktop to UWP bridge is the infrastructure that we’ve built into the platform that lets you distribute your Windows Forms, WPF, or Win32 desktop app or game efficiently by using a modern Windows App package.
+The Desktop Bridge is the infrastructure that we’ve built into the platform that lets you distribute your Windows Forms, WPF, or Win32 desktop app or game efficiently by using a modern Windows App package.

 This package gives your app an identity and with that identity, your desktop app has access to Windows Universal Platform (UWP) APIs.
 You can use them to light up modern and engaging experiences such as live tiles and notifications.
 Use simple conditional compilation and runtime checks to run UWP code only when your app runs on Windows 10.